Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Bobcats have been favored by 5.5 points or more two times this season and covered the spread in one of them.

-- Ohio's games this year have hit the over on four of 11 set point totals (36.4%).
+- Ohio's games this year have gone over the total in four out of 11 opportunities (36.4%).

-- Ohio is 3-0 against the spread and 3-0 overall this season when the team notches more than 32.5 points.
+- Ohio is 3-0 against the spread and 3-0 overall in games when it puts up more than 32.5 points.

-- Ohio is 3-2 against the spread and 3-2 overall when the team picks up over 387.7 yards.
+- In games that Ohio totals over 387.7 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Bobcats have 13 giveaways this season, while the Falcons have 15 takeaways .

 - Find the latest spread and moneyline odds for Ohio at SISportsbook.